• Skip to primary navigation

 3. Use powdered sugar since it easily dissolves in the egg-milk mixture.

-4. Whisk till the egg whites and yolk are completely combined or else while cooking the whites tend to separate and stick out making the toast unsightly.
+4. Whisk until the egg whites and yolk are completely combined, or else the whites tend to separate and stick out while cooking, making the toast unsightly.

-5. If you have granulated sugar at home you can sprinkle it over the toast when it is almost done cooking.
-Give it a minute on the pan face-down to allow it caramelize.
+5. If you have granulated sugar at home, you can sprinkle it over the toast when it is almost done cooking.
+Give it a minute on the pan face-down to allow it to caramelize.

 Variations